decode why

 Legacy Consumerism

-• The Legacy-Informed Strategy: For a premium cookware brand, simply marketing quality and durability is not enough.
-The brand must actively disrupt the inherited script and grant the consumer permission to enjoy the purchase.
-The marketing message shifts from focusing on durability to focusing on daily ritual and self-worth.
-The campaign could feature imagery of the cookware being used lovingly every day and messaging like: “Life is the occasion.
+For premium cookware brands, marketing durability misses the point entirely.
+You must disrupt the inherited script and grant permission.
+The message shifts from product features to daily ritual and self-worth: “Life is the occasion.
 Your everyday deserves quality.”

 Meet your Women’s Consumer Expert: Shampaigne Graves